Xianyang Shaanxi, China Travel Guide

 Travel insurance is strongly advised for any trip to China.

-Ensure coverage for medical emergencies, emergency evacuation, trip cancellation/interruption, lost luggage, and personal liability.
+Ensure coverage for medical emergencies, emergency evacuation, trip disruption coverage, lost luggage, and personal liability.

-Consider World Nomads for adventurous travel insurance or SafetyWing for digital nomads and remote teams.
+Consider World Nomads for adventurous travel insurance or SafetyWing for people who work remotely and travel.

-Keep emergency numbers (Police: 110, Ambulance: 120, Fire: 119), your embassy contact, and travel insurance details on a physical card and digitally.
+Keep emergency numbers (Police: 110, Ambulance: 120, Fire: 119), your embassy contact, and trip coverage details on a physical card and digitally.